-Close the levers of the control and switching unit.
+Close the levers of the management and switching unit.
 (The unit is inserted completely.)

+Figure 5-26 Installing a management and switching unit (3)

+'''

+(1) Lever

+'''

+'''

+CAUTION

-Use the levers so that the connectors on the optional module and the Switch will be engaged correctly.
+Use the levers so that the connectors on the optional module and the

+Switch will be engaged correctly.

-When moving the levers, move them slowly (one second or longer) without exerting any force.
+When moving the levers, move them slowly (one second or longer)

+without exerting any force.

+Failure to do this could result in a Switch malfunction or fault.

+'''

-Tighten the screws of the control and switching unit.
+Tighten the screws of the management and switching unit.
+Figure 5-27 Installing a management and switching unit (4)

-Use a screwdriver to tighten the screws.
-Make sure the screws are firmly tightened.

-Turn on the control and switching unit.
+NOTE Use a screwdriver to tighten the screws.
+Make sure the screws are firmly tightened. - Step 5 Turn on the mana gement and switching unit.
 (Execute the Activate operation.)

-For details about the Activate operation, see 11 Switch Management in the Software Manual Configuration Guide Vol. 1.

-Executing the Activate operation starts loading of the software.
-If the following condition exists, the SYSTEM1 LED of the control and switching unit lights in orange when the software has been loaded.

-When the license keys of the active system and the standby system do not match (when an optional license is set in a dual configuration)

-When the operation information is restored by the following step, the ${\sf SYSTEM1}$ LED turns off.
+NOTE For details about the Activate operation, see 11 Switch Management in the Software Manual Configuration Guide Vol. 1.
+NOTE Executing the Activate operation starts loading of the software.
+If the following conditions exist, the SYSTEM1 LED of the management and switching unit lights in orange when the software has been loaded.
+When the software is version 11.0 or later When the license keys of the active system and the standby system do not match (when an optional license is set in a dual configuration) When the operation information is restored by the following step, the SYSTEM1 LED turns off.